 Here they are live doing yet another Beatles’ tune written by John and Paul, “From A Window”

 Here's the Beatles' version: "From A Window"

 Now for Billy J live on UK tv in 1964 when it was all Beatles all the time, especially it seems in Birmingham!
 From the pen of Paul McCartney, “I’ll Keep You Satisfied”

-Here’s a live television performance of his 1964 hit, the first not written by a Beatle, “Little Children”
+Here’s a live television performance (in color, no less!) of his 1964 hit, the first not written by a Beatle, “Little Children”

 From 1965, a live television performance of his last hit “Trains, Boats, and Planes”